Delving into Inter-Image Invariance for Unsupervised Visual Representations: Abstract

 \section{Abstract}

 Contrastive learning has recently shown immense potential in unsupervised visual representation learning.
 Existing studies in this track mainly focus on intra-image invariance learning.
 The learning typically uses rich intra-image transformations to construct positive pairs and then maximizes agreement using a contrastive loss.
 The merits of inter-image invariance, conversely, remain much less explored.
-One major obstacle to exploit inter-image invariance is that it is unclear how to reliably construct inter-image positive pairs, and further derive effective supervision from them since there are no pair annotations available.
-In this work, we present a rigorous and comprehensive study on inter-image invariance learning from three main constituting components: pseudo-label maintenance, sampling strategy, and decision boundary design.
-Through carefully-designed comparisons and analysis, we propose a unified and generic framework that supports the integration of unsupervised intra- and inter-image invariance learning.
+One major obstacle to exploit inter-image invariance is that it is unclear how to reliably construct inter-image positive pairs, and further derive effective supervision from them since no pair annotations are available.
+In this work, we present a comprehensive empirical study to better understand the role of inter-image invariance learning from three main constituting components: pseudo-label maintenance, sampling strategy, and decision boundary design.
+To facilitate the study, we introduce a unified and generic framework that supports the integration of unsupervised intra- and inter-image invariance learning.
+Through carefully-designed comparisons and analysis, multiple valuable observations are revealed: 1) online labels converge faster and perform better than offline labels; 2) semi-hard negative samples are more reliable and unbiased than hard negative samples; 3) a less stringent decision boundary is more favorable for inter-image invariance learning.
 With all the obtained recipes, our final model, namely InterCLR, shows consistent improvements over state-of-the-art intra-image invariance learning methods on multiple standard benchmarks.
-Codes will be released at \url{https://github.com/open-mmlab/OpenSelfSup}.
+We hope this work will provide useful experience for devising effective unsupervised inter-image invariance learning.
+Code: \url{https://github.com/open-mmlab/mmselfsup}.